NotTHDAnh/FdashCard/README.md

 # FdashCard

-FdashCard is a desktop flashcard application built with **JavaFX**.
+FdashCard is a desktop flashcard application built using **JavaFX**.
-It allows users to create flashcard sets, add cards, and study them through a clean and modern interface.
+It allows users to create flashcard sets, add cards, and study them with a clean and modern interface.

-This project was developed as a **side project during my second year of university**, mainly to practice **Java**, **JavaFX**, and basic UI/UX design.
+This project was developed as a **side project during my second year of university**, mainly to practice **Java**, **JavaFX**, and UI/UX design.

 ---

-## ✨ Features
+##  Features

 - Create and manage flashcard sets
 - Add, delete, and study flashcards
 - Card flip animation (front / back)
 - Modern UI styled with JavaFX CSS
-- Scrollable lists
+- Scrollable card lists
 - Input validation with visual feedback

 ---

-## 🛠 Technologies Used
+##  Technologies Used

 - **Java 17+**
 - **JavaFX**